Betty's House . . . Life After MS

 Just beneath the surface of our being each one of us has a unique self-healing ability.
 It is somewhat like a built-in self-repair system that never sleeps.
 That ability is always knocking on the door of our consciousness, attempting to communicate with us.
 The secret to our ability to decipher this communication is in developing the ability to interpret that unique language.
 I call this communication ability our Internal Guidance System (IGS).

 First of all, I do not believe MS is either an illness or a disease, as we generally define those words.
-I believe it is rather a degenerative process, and a syndrome of otherwise unexplained neurological symptoms, most usually sharing the characterization of lesions (hardened areas) in the myelin which insulates the spinal cord and/or brain.
+I believe it is rather a degenerative process, and a syndrome of otherwise unexplained neurological symptoms, most usually sharing the characterization of lesions (hardened areas) in the myelin which insulates the spinal cord and brain.
 I also believe that what we call MS today is probably a group of different but closely related neurological problems.
 I believe the cause/causes are multifaceted.
 I think that given an underlying genetic predisposition or factor which is not yet fully understood, there are a number of triggers which can precipitate the presentation of from one to several neurological symptoms which ultimately are called Multiple Sclerosis.
 I believe some of these triggers are societal, while others are personal.

 Some of those common triggers are stressors of various kinds - psychological, environmental toxins, food allergies, physical traumas, etc. Sometimes it seems that several of these stressors being present at a given time, when an underlying predisposition exists, pushes the body "over the edge" and we end up with a diagnosis of MS. In other words, it is simply lifestyle related.
 As with many other physical disorders, MS is a demonstration of a body out of bio-chemical balance.
 The challenge, of course, is how to return our body to a state of perfect balance, or homeostasis.

 Because there is no single cause of MS, there will, in my opinion, never be a real cure, until the genetic predisposition is unraveled.
-Most scientific and allopathic medical research into MS has been directed toward a "magic bullet," which after hundreds of millions of research dollars has failed miserably to help the vast majority of people with MS. Given the unfortunate status of MS research today, those of us who live with it as part of our daily lives are on our own.
+Most scientific and allopathic medical research into MS has been directed toward a "magic bullet," which after hundreds of millions of research dollars has failed miserably to help the vast majority of people with MS. Given the unfortunate status of MS research today, those who live with it as part of their daily lives are on their own.
 Fortunately genetic research is today beginning to open the door to understanding a whole host of physical challenges which have a genetic origin (predisposition) of some kind.

 But for now, in order to manage MS where we can live relatively normal, healthy lives — and I truly believe that we can do that — we need a multi-faceted approach.
 In the "Suggestions for the Newly Diagnosed" section of this website, you will find an extensive guide for starting on a holistic program to manage what we call MS. Actually, this information applies equally to both the newly diagnosed and the person who has dealt with MS for a longer period of time.
-The earlier one begins this program after the onset of MS symptoms, however, the better our chances of preventing major neurological damage.
+However, the earlier one begins this program after the onset of MS symptoms, the better the chances of preventing major neurological damage.

 I also strongly recommend this program for anyone with any degenerative or so-called autoimmune physical challenge.
 I believe all will respond positively.
 With each passing year I become more and more convinced that Qi Gong, the healing form of Tai Chi, which involves gentle movements together with breath work, and meditation are the most important aspects of my personal wellness program.
 Please read this Qi Gong Report and this Meditation Report.